edespino/cloudberry-site/docs/sys-utilities/index.md

 # Utility Overview

-The command-line utilities provided with Cloudberry Database.
+The command-line utilities provided with Apache Cloudberry.

-Cloudberry Database uses the standard PostgreSQL client and server programs and provides additional management utilities for administering a distributed Cloudberry Database DBMS.
+Apache Cloudberry uses the standard PostgreSQL client and server programs and provides additional management utilities for administering a distributed Apache Cloudberry DBMS.

-Several utilities are installed when you install the Cloudberry Database server.
+Several utilities are installed when you install the Apache Cloudberry server.
 These utilities reside in `$GPHOME/bin`.

 Superscripts identify those utilities that require separate downloads, as well as those utilities that are also installed with the Client and Loader Tools Packages.
-All utilities are installed when you install the Cloudberry Database server, unless specifically identified by a superscript.
+All utilities are installed when you install the Apache Cloudberry server, unless specifically identified by a superscript.

 For more information about a utility, see the corresponding topic listed in the System Utilities section.